satisfactorymodding/Documentation/beginners_guide/Concepts/BluePrints.rst

 There are two types of connection lines.

 - Execution-Lines
-    They describe which node should get explicitly get executed after the other node finished execution.
-You can connect multiple outputs to one input, but you cant connect multiple ints to one output because then the flow execution would break up into multiple threads and BP does not support real multithreading.
+    Describe which node should get explicitly get executed after the previous node has finished executing.
+You can connect multiple outputs to a single input, but you can't connect multiple inputs to one output since this would break the flow execution into multiple threads and BP does not support real multithreading.
 - Data-Lines
-    These lines describe the flow of data like a simple float value.
-You can connect them, most of the time from one output to multiple inputs, but sometimes you can connect multiple outputs to one input.
+    Describe the flow of data like a simple float value.
+You can connect one output line to multiple inputs as well as (less commonly used) multiple outputs to one input.

 Data Types
 ----------